 The Pasadena freeway becomes South Arroyo Parkway.
 Take it to Colorado Blvd and turn left into Old Town Pasadena.
 For me, this is the epitome of what Rte 66 represents circa 1920 to 1940s.
 The beautiful old buildings are renovated preserving the classic architecture.
 Make sure you ride by the city hall; it too is a beautiful building.
-It's a public place so feel free to stop and stroll around to admire the architecture.
-It's here on Colorado Blvd we watch the passing parade and have a bite to eat at Le Pain Ouotidien French Bakery & Café.
-The annual Rose Parade passes this strip of Rte 66 and is seen by tens of millions annually.

-We struck up a conversation with a spry older gentleman who had worked at the Parsons Building overlooking Old Town for 25 years.
-"In the early 1980s it was a war zone down here, this entire area was blockaded and all the businesses boarded up.
-Filled with trash, it was a scary place for years.
+A public place so feel free to stop and stroll around to admire the architecture.
+It's here on Colorado Blvd we watch the passing parade and have a bite to eat at Le Palin Quotidien French Bakery & Café.
+The annual Rose Parade passes this strip of Rt.
+66 and seen by tens of millions annually.
+We struck up a conversation with a spry older gentleman who had worked as Parsons Building overlooking Old Town for 25 years.
+"In the early 1980s it was a war zone down here, this entire area was a blockaded and all the businesses boarded up.
+Filled with trash it was a scary place for years.
 Finally the city renovated and look what we have today!"
 George beamed.
-Now retired, George comes to Le Pain Quotidien every Saturday and knows all the retailers in Old Town.
-In fact, George is widely known as the "Unofficial Mayor" of Old Town.
+Now retired George comes Old Town every Saturday and knows all the retailers and is widely known as the "Unofficial Mayor" of Old Town.

 The Colorado Street Bridge was part of historic Route 66 from 1926 through 1940.
-It curves over the riverbed, giving the bridge a unique perspective as you ride over it.
+It curves over the river bed, giving the bridge a unique perspective as you ride over it.
 Along with the lamps located at regular intervals, the bridge has a very romantic and old charm look from a distance.
-Built in 1913, it soon became known as Suicide Bridge with over 100 people committing suicide from it; plummeting the 150 feet to the ground below.
+Built in 1913 soon became known as Suicide Bridge with over 100 people commit suicide from it, plummeting the 150 feet to the ground below.
 The first suicide was on November 16, 1919, and nearly fifty of the suicides occurred during the Great Depression from 1933 to 1937.